Our Team Is Experienced in Spinal Injuries and Catastrophic Injuries

 Contact our lawyers for a free consultation.

-If you or a loved one has suffered a spinal injury, contact us to discuss how we can help you start rebuilding your life with support, care, modifications, services and compensation you and your family need to enjoy a comfortable quality of life.
+If you or a loved one has suffered an injury, contact us to discuss how we can help you start rebuilding your life with support, care, modifications, services and compensation you and your family need to enjoy a comfortable quality of life.

 We are Ottawa personal injury lawyers who understand, who care, who are here to help… and our track record proves it.

-Spinal Cord Injury Facts: (statistics from the Spinal Cord Injury of Ontario website)
+Spinal Injury Facts: (statistics from the Spinal Cord Injury of Ontario website)